dejvoss/countries-cities-js-game/README.md

 1. Adjust the time for finish each round.
 2. Undefined was showing only in github page, not on local server.
 Link to the file were wrong.
 It is corrected and work well (Thanks Reuben).
 3. Add the clearTimeOut function.
-4. Add the animal name to the list and create a contact form for reporting issues.
+4. Add the animal name to the list.

 ## Deployment